Alomahuang/blogger/_posts/2022-11-12-Github Pages with HTTPS.md

   - Github Pages
 ---

+:watermelon: I registered my custom domain with GoDaddy and encountered a problem associating the domain to GitHub Pages with HTTPS.
+This article will help you to solve the problem.
+{: .notice--info}

 ## Oh oh

 When using a custom domain for my GitHub Pages, and after waiting for DNS to work, I still get the message that my DNS provider is not properly configured to support HTTPS.